kl-m-n/wgconfig/README.md

 # wgconfig
 Wireguard Configuration Tool

-This is a simple CLI-based administration tool to manage Wireguard profiles.
-It enables:
+This is a simple CLI-based administration tool to manage Wireguard configurations.
+Purpose of this tool is to enable a repeatable configuration process which can be further automated.

-- group-based peers
+ This tool does:
 - automatic IP assignment
+- CLI-based configuration instead of manual file management
+- generate client configurations
-- automatic peer configuration
+- group-based peer deployment

 This tool does NOT:
 - automatically manage network interfaces of your host server
 - manage firewall configuration

-Purpose of this tool is to enable repeatable process of configuring Wireguard which can be further automated.
+When you update Wireguard configuration using 'wgconfig' you still need to apply the new configuration to the appropriate system network manager and network interfaces.
+This tool only creates file configurations for you.

 ## Requirements
 This program will run on any system that meets the following requirements: